 We believe the third-party information and frameworks come from reliable sources, but we don’t guarantee the accuracy or appropriateness of the information or frameworks for any purpose.

 We are not responsible for any reliance placed on returns, calculations, performance information or pre-made Orders shown through the Service.

 4. How we keep your money, Investments, and information secure

 We will keep detailed records of all money in your Wallet and Investments in your Account.
-The money in your Wallet and Investments in your Account will be held on bare trust for you by Sharesies Nominee or another approved third-party custodian, at our direction.
+The money in your Wallet and Investments in your Account will be held on bare trust for your ultimate benefit by Sharesies Nominee Limited, a New Zealand-based entity, or another approved third-party at our discretion.